Development of The Elder Scrolls IV: Oblivion: Product showings

 During Microsoft's E3 pre-show conference, a ten-second preview of Oblivion was shown amid demo reels for other games.
 The preview consisted of a series of brief second-long shots of the game.
 Later on, during E3 proper, Bethesda showed a longer 25-minute demo that showcased further clipped scenes: the opening dungeon, a procedurally rendered forest, one of the game's towns, and other locales.
-Most viewers were impressed by Oblivion's showing.
+Most viewers were impressed by Oblivions showing.
 In the words of one reporter, "The Elder Scrolls IV: Oblivion isn't just one of the brightest gems in the Xbox 360's upcoming launch lineup, but it's also perhaps a perfect example of a next-generation role-playing game."
 Oblivion won a number of "best of" awards from a variety of game journalists: GameSpy's "RPG Game of Show" GameSpot's "Best RPG", IGN's "Best PC RPG", RPGFan's "Best Overall Game of E3 2005", and, most prestigiously, the "Best Role Playing Game" in the 2005 E3 Game Critics Awards.

 A near-final build of Oblivion would later be shown at Microsoft's Consumer Electronics Show press tent—but not at its public Xbox 360 booth—in January 2006, showcasing the game's exteriors.
 A Joystiq reporter at the scene was not entirely impressed, finding the demo marred by long load times and slowdowns during combat.
 An Xbox representative reassured the reporter that all such issues would be worked out before the game's retail release.
 In the months prior to release, anticipation for the game ran high, with critics describing Oblivion as "the first next-gen game" only heightening attention.
 "People were expecting the game to cure blindness and heal the sick," said Hines.